semajame/ecommerce-project-vue/README.md

 * View cart items and quantities
 * Responsive design for desktop and mobile
 * Clean and modern UI layout
-* Smooth animations and interactions (if applicable)
+* Smooth animations and interactions

 ---